Families of commuting automorphisms, and a characterization of the affine space: Algebraic varieties of commuting automorphsims

-is an embedding of ind-groups.
-To prove Lemma \ref{lemunialg}, we may always do such a base change, so we might assume that $B$ is affine.

-We prove Lemma \ref{lemunialg} by induction on the relative dimension of $\pi\colon U_B\to B$.
-If the relative dimension is zero, there is nothing to prove.
-So, we assume that the lemma holds for relative dimensions at most $\leq \ell$, with $\ell \geq 0$, and we want to prove it when the relative dimension is $\ell+1$.
+The proof is by induction on the relative dimension of $\pi_U\colon U_B\to B$.
+If this dimension is zero, there is nothing to prove.
+So, we assume that the lemma holds for relative dimensions $\leq \ell$, for some $\ell \geq 0$, and we want to prove it when the relative dimension is $\ell+1$.
+Denote by $U_{\eta}$ the generic fiber of $\pi_U$.
+Our field $\bfk$ is algebraically closed, and the group $U_B$ is connected, so by Corollary~14.55 of \cite{Milne} (see also \S~14.63), there exists a finite field extension $L$ of $\bfk(B)$ such that $U_{L}:=U_{\eta}\otimes_{\bfk(B)}L$ sits in a central exact sequence